 Klondike Gold Rush National Historical Park is a national historical park located in the city of Skagway, Alaska.
 It is operated by the National Park Service and maintains lovely restored buildings in the Skagway historic district to commemorate the 1897-98 Gold Rush.
 It offers the best experience of hiking to the visitors with the 33-mile-long Chilkoot Trail, which begins at Taiya River Bridge and commemorates the path for the hikers.
 Visitors can also enjoy in exploring the on-site lovely museum and visitor center that features many great attractions for tourists.

-This is our perfect Alaska Itinerary, including our favourite things to do in the American state!
-What is your favourite?
+This is our perfect Alaska Itinerary, including our favorite things to do in the American state!
+What is your favorite?
 Let us know in the comments below!

 Thank you Utsav from Earth and World for this awesome guest post all about Alaska!